Tim Prater Reporting Back from KCC: October 2025

 I met with Saltwood Councillors on 3rd October for a site visit to discuss various highways issues, and especially the potential for an extension of the 20mph zone in School Road to cover more of the village.
 We looked at the practicalities and issues, and Saltwood are now considering where they feel the extents should be to be as rational as cost effective as possible (the less entrances / exits from a zone, the less signs, the less costs).

-Briefing meeting with Kent Fire and Rescue Service on Tuesday 14th October to discuss their finances as the start to approach the next budget period.
+Attended a helpful briefing meeting with Kent Fire and Rescue Service on Tuesday 14th October to discuss their finances as the start to approach the next budget period.
+What was clear is that with ongoing costs rising, without a similar increase in income (via their slice of Council Tax) in the new financial year there will be significant pressure on services.

-Meeting of the Selection and Member Services Committee is scheduled for Tuesday 28th October.
+There was a meeting of the Selection and Member Services Committee scheduled for Tuesday 28th October, but it was cancelled apparently due to “lack of business”.

 News of Interest: